flongo82/raspberry_virtualization/README_API.md

 ### Working with API

 Server listens on 8000 by default.
-It accepts POST and DELETE methods at /container path and waits for x-www-form-urlencode json message in the following format:
+It accepts POST and DELETE methods at /container path and waits for application/json message in the following format:
 ```
+{
+   "name":"test2", //name of containter
+   "gpiomapping":[  //gpio pins mapping section.
+Non-mentioned here pins are faked
+      {
+         "physical":"1",
+         "virtual":"1"
+      },
+      {
+         "physical":"4",
+         "virtual":"6"
+      }
+   ]
-{ name: 'containername' }
+}
 ```
 for example:
 { name: 'test1' }